 Projects that use landmarked buildings’ TDRs will be required to make a contribution to Public Realm Improvement Fund.
 The contribution will equal 20 percent of the sale value, or a minimum contribution of $78.60, whichever is greater.
 The minimum contribution was informed by a market study of the value of development rights in midtown.
 The CPC will adjust the price floor every 3-5 years.
 The fund will be administered by a 9-member Governing Group, including 5 mayoral appointees, and representatives from the Manhattan Borough President’s Office, the Council Member for District 4, Community Board 5 and Community Board 6.
 The Governing Group will select street and transit projects identified by DOT and MTA as funds become available.
 Projects that rebuild overbuilt floor area pursuant to the third as-of-right mechanism will also be required to contribute to the Public Realm Improvement Fund.

 A scoping meeting was held on September 22, 2016 that enabled the public to provide comments to inform the scope of work for the environmental review.
-View the Draft Environmental Impact Statement.
+View the Final Environmental Impact Statement.

 Following certification of the original proposal, an (A) application was filed that proposes modifications to the Proposed Action.
 These modifications include: (1) allowing as-of-right development on midblock sites that are unable to achieve cleared frontage along a wide street due to one or more intervening landmarks; (2) allowing developments to make in-kind contributions to above-grade public realm improvements; (3) ensuring the preservation of existing easements for pedestrian access to mass transit; and (4) establishing floor area exemptions for transit easement volumes located within areas of the proposed East Midtown Subdistrict that coincide with a Special Transit Land Use District.
 View the original text that was certified on January 3, 2017 and the amended text filed on March 27, 2017.